nondeterministic/oorep_importer/README.md

 # oorep_importer

+## Description

 A few Python scripts in order to convert and then import repertory data to OOREP (https://www.oorep.com/).

+## Prerequisites

+A prerequisite of this code is the Python parsita module (https://github.com/drhagen/parsita).

-A prerequisite is that the repertory has been "pre-converted" from the raw sources into the following human-readable, pretty much self-explanatory format:
+Another prerequisite is that the repertory has been "pre-converted" from the raw sources into the following human-readable, pretty much self-explanatory format:

 ```